ploi/roadmap/README.md

 Now run the following:

 ```
-php artisan migrate --force
-php artisan make:filament-user
+php artisan roadmap:install
 ```

-And login with the credentials you've provided.
-If you want to be admin user, change the `role` column for your user to `admin`.
+And login with the credentials you've provided, the user you've created will automatically be admin.

 ## Deployment